Pret-a-LLOD/Fintan/3a-core-components.md

 The class diagram depicts how they interact with the Core API.
 The FintanManager instantiates a FintanStreamComponent by using its respective Factory interface.
 The `FintanStreamComponent` is generically typed for input and output but provides methods for handling named and default input and output streams.
 A `FintanStreamComponent` can be started by calling its `start()` method.
 The four main interface classes described above then specify the typing of their accepted I/O streams.

-In this section we will now describe the functional modules implementing these abstract classes and interfaces.
+In this section we will now describe the functional components implementing these abstract classes and interfaces.

 ## StreamDuplicators
 `StreamDuplicators` provide the most basic functionality.
 They just copy the content of their respective default input stream to all of their attached output streams.
 Therefore they do not accept named input streams.
-They are necessary for processing the same data with independent modules or for just piping out intermediate results to files.
+They are necessary for processing the same data with independent components or for just piping out intermediate results to files.

 As Fintan currently supports two types of streams, there are two separate Duplicators:
 `IOStreamDuplicator` for regular text streams